Beyond the Ballot: Green Globe & S Certification

 Green Globe: the standard across four resorts

 Sustainable management.
-Carbon-neutral operations, certified by Eco Qualis, with zero single-use plastics, water systems that cut consumption by 40 percent, waste programs that divert 85 percent from landfill, and renewable energy across the facilities.
+Carbon-neutral operations certified by Eco Qualis.
+Zero single-use plastics.
+Water systems that cut consumption by 40 percent.
+Waste programs that divert 85 percent from landfill.
+Renewable energy across the facilities.

 Social and economic performance.
 In Arenal, 85 percent of the staff comes from La Fortuna, with free transport, health insurance, and training.
 Through a partnership with a local bank, staff can buy homes with no down payment, building equity regardless of their role.

 Cultural heritage.
-Work with local and Indigenous communities, local guides who carry the region's knowledge, and crafts sourced from local artisans, so tourism enriches culture rather than erasing it.
+Work with local and Indigenous communities.
+Local guides who carry the region's knowledge.
+Crafts sourced from local artisans, so tourism enriches culture rather than erasing it.

 Environmental stewardship.
 Nayara Tented Camp sits within 30,000 acres of rainforest that shelters half of Costa Rica's bird, mammal, and reptile species.
-More than 50,000 native trees planted, and wildlife corridors that let sloths, wild cats, and other species move freely.
-Not just protecting the forest, healing it.
+More than 40,000 native trees planted.
+Wildlife corridors that let sloths, wild cats, and other species move freely.
+Not just protecting the forest; healing it.

 Bocas del Toro: built off-grid, above a living reef

-Solar panels provide close to 100 percent of its energy, fresh water comes only from collected rainwater purified by ultraviolet filtration, and wastewater is treated on site.
-Environmental stewardship here centers on the ocean: in partnership with the Caribbean Coral Restoration Center, the resort has outplanted more than 500 coral fragments across three restoration sites, alongside mangrove and seagrass protection.
+Solar panels provide close to 100 percent of its energy.
+Fresh water comes only from collected rainwater purified by ultraviolet filtration.
+Wastewater is treated on site.
+In partnership with the Caribbean Coral Restoration Center, the resort has outplanted more than 500 coral fragments across three restoration sites, alongside mangrove and seagrass protection.

-Chile's S Certification, the Sello S, is administered by SERNATUR, the national tourism service, and has been recognized by the GSTC since 2014.
-It is not a marketing label.
-Properties are audited by an independent third party, ICOMCER, across socio-cultural, economic, and environmental criteria, with annual re-certification.
-Nayara Alto Atacama and Nayara Hangaroa are the only luxury hotels in their respective destinations to carry it.
+Chile's S Certification is the government's official sustainability standard for tourism, administered by SERNATUR and recognized by the GSTC since 2014.
+Properties are audited by an independent third party across socio-cultural, economic, and environmental criteria, with annual re-certification required.

 Nayara Alto Atacama.
-A solar project mitigates more than a ton of CO2 emissions a year, its panels blending into one of the highest-radiation environments on Earth.
-The adobe rooms are oriented to capture solar warmth and natural ventilation, with thermal insulation drawn from the ancestral building techniques of the Atacameño people.
+A solar project mitigates more than a ton of CO2 emissions per year, its panels blending into one of the highest-radiation environments on Earth.
+The adobe rooms are oriented to capture solar warmth and natural ventilation, with insulation drawn from the ancestral building techniques of the Atacameno people.
 Well water is treated by reverse osmosis for drinking, then reused for irrigation in one of the driest landscapes on the planet.

 Nayara Hangaroa.
-On Rapa Nui, its design follows the Kainga philosophy, with green roofs that cool the buildings and blend into the volcanic landscape, and architecture that echoes the Orongo ceremonial village.
+On Rapa Nui, the design follows the Kainga philosophy: green roofs that cool the buildings and blend into the volcanic landscape, architecture that echoes the Orongo ceremonial village.
 A solar plant reduces dependence on the island's fragile grid, and a wastewater plant recycles graywater for irrigation, protecting Easter Island's delicate ecosystem.

 Certified beyond the environment

 Both standards measure more than energy and water.
-They validate the full spectrum of responsible operations, from how a hotel sources its food to how it respects the culture of the place it inhabits.
-In Arenal, that is local hiring and the staff housing program.
-In Chile, it is education programs, scholarships, local sourcing, and cultural preservation.
-In Panama, it is partnerships with local fishing cooperatives and 25 community organizations across the archipelago.
+They validate the full spectrum of responsible operations: from how a hotel sources its food to how it respects the culture of the place it inhabits.
+In Arenal, that means local hiring and the staff housing program.
+In Chile, education programs, scholarships, local sourcing, and cultural preservation.
+In Panama, partnerships with local fishing cooperatives and 25 community organizations across the archipelago.

-The desert and the island are not amenities.
+The rainforest, the reef, the desert, the island.
+They are not amenities.
 They are the reason any of this exists.

 Why certification matters in luxury travel